brianclements03/Individual_Project/Readme.md

 - Pull in geographical data (lat/long) to be able to map the wells
 - Different models, time series or regression (Also: Do splitting based on the the modelling done--time series or regression)
 - Remove 'outlier' counties, those with a number of permits below 1.5 the IQR (only a handful of permit approvals per year/or during the whole time frame)
+- Are there predictive clusters to consider?
+(Besides shale formation?)